drBenway/pixi-vn-wiki/start/versus-renpy.md

 With Pixi’VN, you can use PixiJS to create minigames.
 PixiJS is a very powerful library that allows you to create complex animations and mechanics.
 The documentation and examples are very detailed and there are many developers using PixiJS.

-You can try some Ren'py and PIxiJS minigames to understand the difference:
+You can try some Ren'Py and PIxiJS minigames to understand the difference:

 * Ren'Py minigames: <https://itch.io/game-assets/free/tag-minigames/tag-renpy>
 * PixiJS minigames: <https://github.com/pixijs/open-games>